In the context of genetics, which of the following best describes... | Channels for Pearson+

 Multiple Choice

-In the context of genetics, which of the following best describes the genotype of a child?
+In the context of genetics, which of the following best describes the genotype of individual II-5 in a pedigree chart?

 A